 We have entered into equipment financing agreements from time to time, which we have utilized to fund the majority of our property and equipment purchases.
-The agreements contain interest rates ranging from 8.16 to 10.41 percent per annum.
-At September 30, 2007, we had \$2.3 million in outstanding borrowings under these agreements, which are secured by the related equipment.
-We were in compliance with required financial covenants and conditions at September 30, 2007.
+The agreements contain fixed interest rates ranging from 8.46 to 10.41 percent per annum.
+At March 31, 2008, we had \$1.9 million in outstanding borrowings under these agreements, which are secured by the related equipment.
+We were in compliance with required financial covenants and conditions at March 31, 2008.

-The following table summarizes our long-term contractual obligations, including interest, at September 30, 2007 (in thousands):
+The following table summarizes our contractual obligations, including interest, at March 31, 2008 (in thousands):

 Less than After

 Total 1 Year 1-3 Years 4-5 Years 5 Years

-Operating leases \$14,160 \$ 2,087 \$ 6,099 \$ 3,038 \$2,936
+Operating leases \$15,734 \$ 2,507 \$ 7,378 \$ 3,271 \$2,578

-Long-term debt 2,566 1,196 1,370
+Long-term debt 2,099 1,076 999 24

-Total \$16,726 \$ 3,283 \$ 7,469 \$ 3,038 \$2,936
+Total \$17,833 \$ 3,583 \$ 8,377 \$ 3,295 \$2,578

 We have also entered into agreements with contract research organizations and other external service providers for services in connection with the development of our drug candidates.
-We were contractually obligated for up to approximately \$24.4 million of future services under these agreements as of September 30, 2007.
+We were contractually obligated for up to approximately \$22.6 million of future services under these agreements as of March 31, 2008, and contracted for up to approximately \$11.6 million of additional future services in April 2008.
 The nature of the work being conducted under our agreements with contract research organizations is such that, in most cases, the services may be stopped with short notice.
 In such event, we would not be liable for the full amount of the contract.
-Our actual contractual obligations may vary depending upon several factors, including the results and timing of the underlying studies.
+Our actual contractual obligations may vary depending upon several factors, including the results of the underlying studies.

 We have also entered into certain other agreements that may require us to make payments in the future and currently cannot forecast with any degree of certainty when or if we will be required to make payments under these agreements.
 Under our agreement with SMRI, assuming the successful development and commercialization of our drug candidate ACP-104, we are required to pay to SMRI royalties on product sales up to a specified level.
-Under another agreement, we have provided initial seed funding to help establish Abbey Pharmaceuticals, Inc. and have agreed to increase our investment to an aggregate of \$1 million upon Abbey's satisfaction of certain conditions.
 Under the terms of another agreement in which we licensed certain intellectual property rights that complement our patent portfolio, if certain conditions are met, we are required to make future payments, including milestones, royalties and sublicensing fees for compounds covered by the agreement.

 We have consumed substantial amounts of capital since our inception.
-We anticipate that our cash, cash equivalents and investment securities will be greater than \$120 million at December 31, 2007.
-Although we believe our existing cash resources and the anticipated payments from our existing collaborators will be sufficient to fund our anticipated cash requirements through 2009, we will require significant additional financing in the future to fund our operations.
+Although we believe our existing cash resources and the anticipated payments from our existing collaborations will be sufficient to fund our anticipated cash requirements through 2009, we will require significant additional financing in the future to fund our operations.